yaodongyu/TRADES/README.md

-## How to apply our new loss, TRADES, to train robust models?
+## How to use TRADES to train robust models?

 ### Natural training:
 ```python